sst/guide/_chapters/deploy-the-apis.md

 $ git push
 ```

 So our API is publicly available, this means that anybody can access it and create notes.
 And it's always connecting to the `123` user id.
-Let's fix both of these next.
-We'll now handle users and authentication.
+Let's fix these next by handling users and authentication.